PRP or Platelet Rich Plasma

 Interesting articles & resources by one of our colleagues Dr. Joseph Purita.

-If you feel you may be a candidate for PRP or Stem Cell Therapy, fill out this form today and a member of our team will be in touch!
+If you feel you may be a candidate for Platelet Rich Plasma (PRP) or Stem Cell Therapy, fill out this form today and a member of our team will be in touch!